 He’s just that type of guy who wants to learn everything in the field he’s dealing with, in this case, music.

 They Don’t Fake Doing Things to Fill the Space

 For example, when DJs pose to turn EQ knobs in the heart of the tune for no reason.

 Because of that, I love underground house/techno.
 In both genres, you see DJs playing live surrounded by their friends.

 If you just completed mixing a tune and already have the next track queued up, there’s a substantial 1-2 minute gap where there isn’t much the DJ needs to be arranging.

-I’d preferably see them turn around, chat with their buddies, have a beer or glass of wine, smoke a blunt, whatever, especially if we’re talking about back-to-back set.
+I’d preferably see them turn around, chat with their buddies, have a beer or glass of wine, smoke a blunt, or whatever, especially if we’re talking about a back-to-back set.

 Another thing I fancy is when a DJ screws up.
 Not like a significant derailment, but perhaps a transition that wasn’t wholly seamless or maybe a song that doesn’t really flow with the one before it.
 Then I know they’re DJing for real and not working with sync or an entirely pre-planned mix.

 There’s a reason practice is essential.
 Someone who’s practiced with one genre and played that many tracks from that one style probably knows many things about that specific genre – and that’s a pretty helpful skill for a DJ.